 Tools for Editing Genes

-- CRISPR/Cas9: Using nanocarriers may enhance the efficacy of gene editing by delivering CRISPR components into plant cells.
+- CRISPR/Cas9: The applications of several nanocarriers can be used to improve the efficiency of gene editing by transporting CRISPR components inside plant cells.

 Applications of Nanobiotechnology in the Environment